Justakap/logisticsFront/README.md

 - **Status Updates**: Receive real-time updates on arrival times at various stops.
 - **Arrival Time Notifications**: Get instant alerts when the vehicle is approaching your designated stop.

-Mark Transit is dedicated to making college/school commutes safer and more efficient for everyone involved.
+Mark Transit is dedicated to making transport safer and more efficient for everyone involved.

 ## Screenshots